catprintlabs/opal-aasm/README.md

 ```

 When both `React::Component` and `Opal::StateMachine` are included in the same class a hidden react state is updated whenever there is a state transition.
 The rest is handled by the magic of React.

-AASM creates two methods for each event, for example `clean` and `clean!`.
-Normally you will use the `clean!` method as this updates the underlying `React::Component` state.
-For example `clean` is used on the last button in the example, and
-because of this the value of component_state will not change, and so the component will not be re-rendered by react.

 ## Summary of additional features